Sherry Yennello: Professional career

-In 1993, she joined Texas A&M University, College Station as an Assistant Professor in the Department of Chemistry.
+In 1993, she joined Texas A&M University, College Station as an assistant professor in the Department of Chemistry.
 Her significant contributions to research and academia during her tenure at Texas A&M, led her to serve as the Program Director for Nuclear Physics for the National Science Foundation, for a period of two years from 2000 to 2002.
-She was appointed as an Associate Dean for Diversity for the College of Science at Texas A&M University in 2004, following which she also served as the Associate Dean for Faculty Affairs (2008 - 2014) and Associate Dean for Strategic Initiatives (2016 - 2018) for the same.
-She was awarded the title of Regents Professor by Texas A&M University in 2007.
-In 2014, she was named the Director of the Cyclotron Institute, which is a U.S. Department of Energy University Facility at Texas A&M, jointly supported by DoE and the State of Texas.
+She was appointed as an associate dean for Diversity for the College of Science at Texas A&M University in 2004, following which she also served as the associate dean for Faculty Affairs (2008 - 2014) and associate dean for Strategic Initiatives (2016 - 2018) for the same.
+She was awarded the title of Regents' Professor by Texas A&M University in 2007.
+In 2014, she was named the director of the Cyclotron Institute, which is a U.S. Department of Energy University Facility at Texas A&M University, jointly supported by United States Department of Energy and the State of Texas.
 Over the years, she has supervised and been a research adviser to more than 80 students, including post-doctoral research fellows, graduate and undergraduate students.